Disclosure: Places marked with an * (asterisk) in this post relate to advertising in the form of a previous paid

 Wales is a wonderful place for a weekend break with an abundance of history, culture and beautiful scenery crammed into a country smaller than the US State of New Jersey.
 In this post you’ll find 7 destinations in Wales for an overnight stay or Bank Holiday break, including some insight from UK-based travel bloggers who’ve enjoyed them too.

 For a weekend thick with beaches, great people, fascinating culture and incredible food, South West Wales delivers!
 Last year, I followed in the footsteps of Dylan Thomas – poet, playwright, author – visiting the places that inspired his genius.
 From Thomas’ home town of Laugharne to the cockle-shell bay of Llansteffan beach, I discovered fascinating towns, beautiful landscapes and wonderful people – and all within two days. – Claire, author of Weekend Candy

-This small village north of Newport was once a thriving Roman Fortress under the name of ‘Isca’.
-Caerleon has its own Roman museum, Amphitheatre and Barracks remains, all of which are within walking distance of the village where you’ll find gift shops and characterful pubs for lunch or dinner.
+This small town north of Newport was once a thriving Roman Fortress under the name of ‘Isca’.
+Caerleon has its own Roman museum, Amphitheatre and Barracks remains, all of which are within walking distance of gift shops and characterful pubs.

-The Newbridge on Usk* is a charming weekend retreat with cosy lodges and a country house for cream teas and gourmet dinners overlooking the river.
+The Newbridge on Usk* makes a charming weekend retreat with cosy riverside lodges and a country house for a cream tea or gourmet dinners overlooking the river.
 The Celtic Manor Resort* facilities also include a golf course and health spa which is ideal for couples who enjoy a little luxury and relaxation.

 I had an amazing stay in Portmeirion, not least because the whimsical architecture and extensive walking paths satisfied both my curiosity and my inner photography lover.
 It’s a great destination for a weekend break because the surroundings feel magical and it’s easy to explore in two days – Julie, author of A Lady In London